Prince engine: Production

-The production of MINI version of 'Prince' family of engines is set to end by 2016, and be replaced by its very latest 3 and 4 cylinder Engine family – BMW B37, BMW B38 and BMW B48.
+The production of MINI version of 'Prince' family of engines is set to end by 2016 and be replaced by a new 3 and 4 cylinder Engine family – BMW B37, BMW B38 and BMW B48.

-In 2015 it was announced, on the Hong Kong Stock exchange, that BMW had signed an IPR deal with XCE.
-They will make the N18 TVDI engine in China for use in various Brilliance Automotive vehicles (JV Partner of BMW in China) and also for other China OEM's.
+In 2015 it was announced, on the Hong Kong Stock Exchange, that BMW had signed an IPR deal with XCE.
+They will make the N18 TVDI engine in China for use in various Brilliance Automotive vehicles (JV Partner of BMW in China) and also for other China OEMs.

-PSA will continue to develop the higher power models of the engine family, with future production planned for China with its JV partners DONFENG (DPCA) and Changan（CAPSA）.
+PSA will continue to develop the higher power models of the engine family, with future production planned for China with its JV partners Dongfeng (DPCA) and Changan (CAPSA).

+From 2025, the engine will be produced in the Dundee plant, in a new hybridised version that will first be used by the new Jeep Cherokee.